Search Marketing Agency Adds Fifth Location in Austin, Texas

 When running through the actual process of qualitative data analysis, one will do the following steps:

 There are some useful tools out there to help you organize your qualitative data so that it can be analyzed.
-Excel is one of the more useful programs because you can visually lay out the data in an easy to understand fashion.
+Excel is one of the more useful programs because you can visually lay out the data in an easy-to-understand fashion.
 If you want something a little more advanced than Excel, however, you can check out this comprehensive list.
-Here you’ll find all the best and most up to date tools to help with qualitative data analysis.
+Here you’ll find all the best and most up-to-date tools to help with qualitative data analysis.

 When it comes to the B2B marketplace, qualitative data analysis can be helpful in understanding how things work.
 As the B2B market is highly specialized, so is the market research.
 The marketers conducting research tend to capture extremely detailed customer feedback.
 They gather buyer feedback from different sources and methods of triangulation.
 From this, market researchers can glean the following information: